sunknudsen/stories/is-apple-deliberately-killing-our-batteries/README.md

 As a result, Apple has implemented a feature called [Optimized Battery Charging](https://support.apple.com/en-us/HT210512) available and enabled by default starting on iOS 13 and macOS Big Sur (requires “Location Services” which isn’t great for privacy).

-When Apple Silicon MacBook Air or Pro is chronically plugged (when using a dock for example), Optimized Battery Charging is supposed to [pause](https://support.apple.com/en-us/HT212049) charging when battery is charged to 80% to preserve its lifespan.
+When Apple Silicon MacBook Air or Pro is chronically plugged in (when using a dock for example), Optimized Battery Charging is supposed to [pause](https://support.apple.com/en-us/HT212049) charging when battery is charged to 80% to preserve its lifespan.

 Problem is… **it doesn’t**.
 At least this is what I noticed on my M1 MacBook Air (corroborated on my girlfriend’s M1 MacBook Air) when I investigated why capacity of battery was at 89% after only 50 charging cycles.